Skip to Content

 Misty Mountains – The Misty Mountains in LOTR were filmed in the mountains around Glenorchy.
 In fact, as you drive from Queenstown towards Glenorchy, look into the distance, and you’ll see exactly where the fellowship walks through the snow in the Fellowship of the Ring.

-IsengardFrom the Isengard lookout you can stare out, and with a lot of imagination, picture Isengard in the valley.
+Isengard – From the Isengard lookout you can stare out, and with a lot of imagination, picture Isengard in the valley.
 It’s a hard one to see because of all the animation used in the movie.

 Forest of Fangorn – While looking at Isengard, look to your right into the forest.
 Here sits the Forest of Fangorn!

 Ithilien Camp – Last is Ithilien Camp.
-This one is marked on google maps and there is a small fire pit where Frodo and Sam sat with Gollum and ate the rabbit.
+This one is marked on Google Maps and there is a small fire pit where Frodo and Sam sat with Gollum and ate the rabbit.

-These are just a few and there are a lot of smaller scenes filmed in the area.
-Honestly, if you’re a true LOTR fan you need to do this organized tour.
-It includes a visit to all the film locations above and lots more as well as a scenic tour around Glenorchy and Paradise.
-I’ve personally done it and had so much fun (as you can see from the picture above!)
-You can also read my personal opinions on all of the top LOTR tours here.
+These are just a few, and there are a lot of smaller scenes filmed in the area.
+Honestly, if you’re a true LOTR fan, the best way to see all the iconic spots is on this full-day organized Lord of the Rings tour.
+Not only does it include a visit to all the film locations mentioned above (and lots more), but it also includes a scenic tour around Glenorchy and Paradise.

 4. Get a coffee at Mrs Woollys General Store or The Trading Post

-The other is Mrs Wolly’s General Store.
-This is actually my go-to place.
-Although a little more touristic, the coffee’s good, and the New Zealand meat pies are even better!
+The other is Mrs Wolly’s General Store, which is actually my go-to place.
+Although a little more touristic, the coffee’s great, and the New Zealand meat pies are even better!
 I always stop here to pick up one of their famous pies (my favorite is the salmon pie) and a cup of coffee before exploring the area.
-They also sell lots of souvenirs, and the best part is, they have a different selection than the shops in Queenstown (that begin to look the same after a while.)
-Plus, since it’s something to do indoors, it’s perfect for escaping any bad weather or the cold in the winter months.

-This is only a short stop but one I recommend making in Glenorchy!
+This is only a short stop, but one I recommend making in Glenorchy!

-6. Jet boating
+5. Jet boating

 Well, Wilderness Jet’s experience isn’t just about jet boating.
 In fact, halfway through the tour you’ll get out of the boat and take a walk around an area very few get to see while your guide talks about the region’s history and unique flora and fauna.

 But aside from the fact the tour includes a guided walk, you’re also going to zoom down the stunning Dart River in a beautiful region called Paradise.
-Yep that’s right, there’s a region outside Glenorchy that’s literally called Paradise (get my pun in the intro now?)
+Yep, that’s right, there’s a region outside Glenorchy that’s literally called Paradise (get my pun in the intro now?).

 7. Explore Paradise

 Heard the saying “paradise on earth”?
 Well, it exists!
-And the best part is it’s only a short drive from Glenorchy!
+And the best part is that it’s only a short drive from Glenorchy!

 Paradise is a small region in Otago that lies on the eastern side of the Dart River.
-Paradise is home to most of the LOTR locations I’ve mentioned above and is easily one of the most popular places to explore while in Glenorchy.
+Paradise is home to most of the LOTR locations I’ve mentioned above, and is easily one of the most popular places to explore while in Glenorchy.

 8. Hike to Lake Sylvan

 Lake Sylvan is one of the most peaceful places in Glenorchy.
-This small lake is located near the beginning of the Routeburn Track and is accessed just off of Routeburn Road at the Lake Sylvan parking lot.
+This small lake is located near the beginning of the Routeburn Track and is accessed just off Routeburn Road at the Lake Sylvan parking lot.

 At the parking lot, you’ll find the Lake Sylvan campground, a DOC-run campground that sits on the Routeburn River.
-It’s a great place to stay for those in campervans and it’s cheap!
+It’s a great place to stay for those in campervans, and it’s cheap!
 Just past the campsite, the trail to the lake begins.

 Start by crossing the suspension bridge over the river and continue on for around 45 minutes until you reach the lake.
-From here you can choose to do a loop track or even hike on further before turning back.
+From here you can choose to do a loop track or even hike further before turning back.
 The trail is almost completely flat and usually uncrowded.

 9. Spend the night at Kinloch Campsite